saeyslab/nichenetr/vignettes/seurat_steps.md

-As example expression data of interacting cells, we will use mouse NICHE-seq data from Medaglia et al. to explore intercellular communication in the T cell area in the inguinal lymph node before and 72 hours after lymphocytic choriomeningitis virus (LCMV) infection (See Medaglia et al. 2017).
+As example expression data of interacting cells, we will use mouse NICHE-seq data from Medaglia et al. to explore intercellular communication in the T cell area in the inguinal lymph node before and 72 hours after lymphocytic choriomeningitis virus (LCMV) infection (Medaglia et al. 2017).
 We will NicheNet to explore immune cell crosstalk in response to this LCMV infection.

 In this dataset, differential expression is observed between CD8 T cells in steady-state and CD8 T cells after LCMV infection.
 NicheNet can be